brightio/penelope/README.md

 # penelope

 Penelope is an advanced shell handler.
 Its main aim is to replace netcat as shell catcher during exploiting RCE vulnerabilities.
 It works on Linux and macOS and the only requirement is Python >= 3.6.
-It is a single script without 3rd party dependencies and hopefully it will stay this way.
+It is a single script, it needs no installation or any 3rd party dependency and hopefully it will stay that way.

 Among the main features are:
 - Auto-upgrade shells to PTY (auto-resize included)